osg-htc/operations/docs/SLA/event.md

 ## Requests for Service Enhancements
 OSG Operations will provide enhancement capabilities as they are released by the [RabbitMQ](https://www.rabbitmq.com/) project.
 Requests for customization of the deployed service may be made; IU-OPS has sole discretion as to their implemntation and deployment schedule.

-IU-OPS will give 1 week of warning prior to any change in the GlideInWMS service version.
+IU-OPS will give 1 week of warning prior to any change in the RabbitMQ service version.
 At any time during this week, Stakeholders are permitted to request a delay for up to 1 week after the originally scheduled upgrade.

    * The exception is for code changes that are deemed critical by IU-OPS staff.
    A critical change can be deployed immediately if approved by the Production or Operations manager.